izorko33/mirth-node/src/README-Mirth-3.10.0.md

 | Name           | Description                                 | Required | Properties |
 | -------------- | ------------------------------------------- | -------- | ---------- |
 | codeTemplateId | The ID of the code template(s) to retrieve. | No       |

 ---

-#### getCodeTemplateSummary()

-Summary: Returns a list of code template summaries, indicating to a client which code templates have changed.
-If a code template was modified, the entire CodeTemplate object will be returned.

----